NeuroMorpho/xyz2swc/README.md

 - Wait for build to complete, this usually takes 5-10 minutes
 - Once build is completed and docker image is deployed, UI will be accessible at port 8001 of localhost: http://localhost:8001

-**Total estimated time for local installation using Docker:** 15-30 minutes, excluding download time for MATLAB Runtime and FIJI.
+**Total estimated time for local installation using Docker:** 15-30 minutes, excluding download time for FIJI.

 ### *Option 2: Local installation from scratch*

 1. **Install Neuronland module:** Detailed install instructions for compiling and building the Neuronland app using `g++/gcc` are available [here](https://github.com/NeuroMorpho/xyz2swc/tree/main/modules/neuronland/release_docs).

-2. **Install MATLAB Runtime Compiler:** Conversion of NeuronJ `.ndf`, and TreesToolBox `.mtr` format files require the MATLAB runtime compiler (mcr).
-Instructions for installing and deploying the stand alone MATLAB application can be found [here](https://github.com/NeuroMorpho/xyz2swc/tree/main/modules/ndf/release_docs/Install_Instructions_Matlab.md).

-3. **Install R:** Conversion of Amira `.am` format files require the use of R packages and libraries.
+2. **Install R:** Conversion of Amira `.am` format files require the use of R packages and libraries.
 Install instructions can be found [here](https://github.com/NeuroMorpho/xyz2swc/tree/main/modules/am/release_docs/Install_Instructions_R.md).

-4. **Setting up FIJI:** Conversion of SNT `.traces` format files require the FIJI (FIJI Is Just ImageJ) application.
+3. **Setting up FIJI:** Conversion of SNT `.traces` format files require the FIJI (FIJI Is Just ImageJ) application.
 Instructions to download and setup the portable version of FIJI can be found [here](https://github.com/NeuroMorpho/xyz2swc/tree/main/modules/snt/release_docs/Install_Instructions_FIJI.md).

-5. **Setting up HBP Morphology Viewer:**
+4. **Setting up HBP Morphology Viewer:**
 The HBP converter module requires Node.js and npm:
 `$ apt-get -y install nodejs npm`

-6. **Install Python:**
+5. **Install Python:**
 To install the latest version of Python:
 `$ sudo apt install python3`
 Use pip3 to install the necessary package modules: